Trewoon: Flora Dance

 In the West Briton newspaper in 1959, Ashley Rowe noted that "...on Coronation day 1838 Trewoon held its Flora Dance and at Truro, the Mayor led the dance, which lasted till the small hours."

 Carnival

 Trewoon has a history of carnivals every year but following changes in the law regarding insurance for motorised floats the Carnival like many others across Cornwall was no longer attracting enough observers and was forced to end.
 The carnival has now returned to the village and happens once a year in the month of August along with fun events, concerts and games that happen all week at various sites in the village.

 Pantomime

-Trewoon Pantomime Group once performed in the local village hall until moving to St Austell Church Hall, where they still perform once a year.
+Trewoon Pantomime Group once performed in the local village hall then moved to St Austell Church Hall, and in 2027 their annual production will be in St Austell Arts Centre.
 The pantomime group hit national headlines in 2006 when they were banned from using a real bed for their annual bed push and had to use a wheelchair for health and safety reasons reported on the BBC.